idariis/Social-Graphs-Project-E20/README.md

     ├── LICENCE
     ├── environment.yml <- file with libraries and library versions for recreating the analysis ├
-    ├── Assignment1
-    │   └── Assignment1.ipynb   <- Solution to assignment 1
+    ├── Assignment1         <- Solution to assignment 1
-    ├── Assignment2
-    │   ├── data                <- Folder with data utilized to notebook │   └── Assignment2.ipynb   <- Solution to assignment 2
+    ├── Assignment2         <- Solution to assignment 2
     ├── Data
     │   ├── processed       <- data for final project after all preprocessing has been done │   └── raw 		    <- original unmodified data or final project acting as source of truth and provenance │
-    ├── notebooks 		        <- jupyter notebooks for analysis and explanation │   ├──
+    ├── notebooks 		    <- jupyter notebooks for analysis and explanation ├── models 		        <- compiled model describing the graphs ├── figures             <- figures created for the final project ├── src
-    │   ├──
-    │   ├──
-    │   ├──
-    │   ├──
-    │   ├──
-    │
+    │   ├── data            <- helpfull script to deal with the data │   └── tools 		    <- tools for accessing the Twitter API ├── web_app
-    ├── models 			        <- compiled model describing the graphs
+    │   ├── figures         <- figures used on the website
+    │   ├── plotly-files    <- interactives plots used on the website │   └── Vendor          <- Exertnal CSS and JS script